Deploying the Edge Delta Lambda Extension

 Overview

 Edge Delta’s AWS Lambda Extension is deployed as a layer within your Lambda Function.
 See Serverless AWS Monitoring.
 It is published in the AWS Serverless Application Repository and there are layers for ARM64 or AMD64.
 The Lambda extension is run on AWS as a part of the lambda execution and lambda function logs are sent to the extension.
-The extension in turn sends logs to an Edge Delta Cloud Fleet.
+The extension in turn sends logs to an Edge Delta Cloud pipeline.

 To configure Lambda monitoring using the Lambda Extension: